Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning

 \paragraph{Setup.} CartPole-v1 is used under two observation conditions.
 In the \emph{full} condition the agent sees all four state variables (position, velocity, angle, angular velocity).
 In the \emph{masked} condition the two velocities are zeroed out, leaving only positions---a clean partial-observability setting where the current observation alone cannot determine the next state.
 For each condition, both a standard MLP policy and a history-augmented policy (current plus two prior observations concatenated) are trained.
 All runs use PPO, 100k steps, 5 seeds, 20 evaluation episodes.

-\paragraph{Detection results.} Table~\ref{tab:utility-mvs} shows the violation score computed on trajectories from both random and trained policies.
+\paragraph{MVS detection.} Table~\ref{tab:utility-mvs} shows MVS computed on trajectories from both random and trained policies.

-The score correctly flags the masked condition ($0.42$) and confirms that full observations are Markov ($0.00$).
+MVS correctly flags the masked condition ($0.42$) and confirms that full observations are Markov ($0.00$).
 Interestingly, the signal is much stronger under a trained policy than a random one ($0.42$ vs.\ $0.002$), likely because a trained policy concentrates on a narrow region of state space where the missing velocity information matters more.